Thursday, February 27, 2025

 very high temperatures to leave the carbon residue known as biochar

-We will continue to keep you updated as we learn more about biochar and its use in vegetable gardens.
+We will continue to keep you updated as we learn more about biochar and its use to improve soil conditions for growing plants, and particularly edible plants.
 Find out much of what we have already learned about its benefits to garden soil and plants under Garden Resources in the left sidebar.
+Thanks to Josh and Keelan for guiding us through the process and answering our many questions.
 Thanks to the gardeners who made notes and took pictures during the site visit.
+Thanks also to Leon County Office of Resource Stewardship and reCap for undertaking this very interesting and proactive project.

 Finished Biochar